 Pop Songs For ESL Students

-Singing pop songs in class can be a fantastic way to motivate your students and to create a fun and positive learning environment.
-The problem is that it can be incredible difficult and time consuming to find appropriate English pop songs for ESL students to sing in class.
-Often pop songs may not have clean lyrics and the song’s topic may not be appropriate for kids and ESL students.
-Also, many pop songs are not easy to sing as they are too fast or too high/low pitched for ESL learners to sing along.
+Singing pop songs in class can be a fantastic way to motivate your students and create a fun, positive learning environment.
+The challenge, though, is that it can be incredibly difficult and time-consuming to find English pop songs that are appropriate for ESL students.
+Many songs don’t have clean lyrics, focus on unsuitable topics, or are simply too fast or off-pitch for learners to sing comfortably.

-After teaching pop songs in my English classes for many years, I made this list of 10 catchy pop songs for ESL students that students love to sing.
-All of the pop songs are very catchy and have clean lyrics that are suitable for kids / teenagers.
-You can also download the lyrics worksheets below each song.
+After many years of teaching pop songs in my ESL classes, I’ve put together this list of 10 catchy pop songs that students genuinely enjoy singing.
+Each song is classroom-friendly, fun to sing, and has clean lyrics suitable for kids and teenagers.
+You’ll also find downloadable lyrics worksheets for each one.

-If you are looking for songs for young ESL students, check out our other post on the best ESL songs for kids listed by topic
+If you’re teaching younger learners, be sure to check out our other post on the best ESL songs for kids listed by topic.

 Don’t worry, this song is not about shooting or violence.
 ‘Shotgun’ refers to ‘riding shotgun’, i.e. riding in the passenger seat of a car, and NOT a deadly weapon.